The Eucalyptus Problem

 Environment, Culture and Prosperity

-The Eucalyptus Tree and its Tactical Toxicity.
+The Eucalyptus Tree and its Tactical Toxicity

-The Environmental danger of the Eucalyptus tree.
+The Environmental Danger of the Eucalyptus tree

 Due to these shortcomings in the water-preserving capacity of the Eucalyptus plantation, it cannot counterbalance the uneven distribution of rain.
 The result is often torrential flooding in the down-slope areas, in this case, the northern district of Addis Ababa.
 In August 1994, it created a fatal danger because of overwhelming and sudden flooding.

-The Australian Eucalyptus Tree
+The Australian Eucalyptus Trees' Hostility

-The Eucalyptus Trees' Ground Deterioration of the Landscape
+Ground Deterioration of the Landscape

-Ethiopia's Nature and How the Country Lost Its Water
+Ethiopia's Historical Nature and the Country's

 This image forms the basis for understanding

-nature's water-bearing body.
+Nature's water-bearing body.
 The water is kept

-here in the totality of this image, where both
+here, in the totality of this image, where both

 vegetation, soil and rock make up this vital